133rd Engineer Battalion

 The 133rd Engineer Battalion is a military engineering unit of the Maine Army National Guard.

-One of the largest and oldest units in the Maine National Guard, the battalion has responded to natural disasters at home and undertaken military deployments overseas.
-It has the capacity to execute a variety of Army Engineer missions, from horizontal construction, vertical construction, combat engineer missions, and surveying.
-The battalion has two horizontal companies, one vertical company, one combat engineer company, a forward support company, a survey and design detachment, and a headquarters company.
+The battalion is one of the oldest units in the organization, with lineage tracing back to nineteenth-century militia formations in the state.

+The unit consists of horizontal and vertical construction companies, a combat engineer company, a forward support company, a survey and design detachment, and a headquarters company.

 History

-The 133rd Engineer Battalion is the oldest unit in the Maine Army National Guard and one of several National Guard units with campaign credit for the American Revolution and the War of 1812.
-Known as "Maine's Regiment," the 133rd traces its beginnings back to the formation of the Cumberland County Regiment of the Massachusetts Militia in 1760 and its subordinate element, the Portland Light Infantry, in 1804.
-The Portland Light Infantry manned the defenses around Portland, such as Forts Preble and Scammell, to prevent British attack in 1814 during the War of 1812.
+The 133rd Engineer Battalion is the oldest unit in the Maine Army National Guard and has campaign credit for the American Revolution and the War of 1812.
+Informally known as "Maine's Regiment", the 133rd traces its beginnings back to the formation of the Cumberland County Regiment of the Massachusetts Militia in 1760 and its subordinate element, the Portland Light Infantry, in 1804.
+The Portland Light Infantry manned the defenses around Portland, such as Forts Preble and Scammell, to prevent a British attack in 1814 during the War of 1812.

-Other militia units flooded Portland that year, responding to a British invasion from the north that had seized Bangor and Castine.
-The British had taken control of portions of Maine and reestablished the Crown colony of New Ireland.
-Several thousand British troops assembled in Castine with seven ships of the line, intent on taking Portland in 1814.
-However, American militia units from all over Maine put up such a strong defense that after a few skirmishes on the outskirts of town, the British decided that an attack would be too costly and cancelled the invasion.
+Other militia units flooded into Portland that year, responding to a British invasion from the north that had seized Bangor and Castine.
+The British had taken control of portions of Maine and re-established the crown colony of New Ireland.
+In 1814, several thousand British troops assembled in Castine, with seven ships of the line, intent on taking Portland.
+However, after a few skirmishes on the outskirts of town with American militia units, the British decided that an attack would be too costly and cancelled the invasion.